-I photographed this Double-crested Cormorant a few days ago while it was catching Catfish.
-I was at the Sequoyah National Wildlife Refuge in Oklahoma near the Lower Scarborough which is just past Miner's Cove.
-I was able to watch it catch two catfish and they were both about the same size.
-It didn't seem to have any trouble swallowing the first one.
+I photographed this Double-crested Cormorant while it was catching catfish.
+I was at the Sequoyah National Wildlife Refuge in Oklahoma near the Lower Scarborough which is just past Miner’s Cove.
+I watched it catch two catfish, and they were both about the same size.
+It didn’t seem to have any trouble swallowing the first one.
 The second one seemed to be more difficult and took longer.
 It kept dunking it under the water.
-It did leave the area after swallowing the second Catfish.
-I guess it was full.

-I was able to get photos of this bird with the Catfish by waiting for this bird to get closer to my vehicle.
-When I first pulled up I saw it in the distance and it was working its way toward me.
-I didn't move and after waiting 45 minutes it came close and I was able to get some great photos.
-I felt like this bird was in a good place to catch something so I just waited longer and then it started catching the two Catfish.
+I got photos of this bird by waiting for it to get closer to my vehicle.
+I saw it in the distance, and it was working its way toward me.
+I didn’t move and after waiting 45 minutes it came close, and I got some great photos.

 I had my camera and lens resting on a bean bag draped over the open window of my pickup.

 - Lens: Canon EF 500 mm f/4.5-5.6L IS II With 1.4 Extender

 - Date & Time Taken: April 28, 2018 (09:07 A.M.)

 - Aperture Priority

 - Aperture: f6.3

 - Shutter speed: 1/2000 sec. (as determined by the camera)

 - Metering Mode: Evaluative